 Regardless of your discipline, consider having a guest lecturer come in the next time you need to cancel class.
 Alternatively, if you will be addressing violence and harassment in the content of your curriculum, staff are available to consult with you regarding information and/or resources on campus.
 The following staff members can consult with you or present guest lectures on various topics in classes or to student groups about prevention of and response to incidents of sexual violence, interpersonal violence and stalking.

-Prepare Students for Graphic Material
+Prepare Students for Difficult Material

-Instructors who include readings/films/discussions that include subject matter related to interpersonal or sexual violence are encouraged to consider incorporating information which indicates discussions may take place in the classroom around these topics.
 Class discussions may be difficult for some people who have experienced or been impacted by violence or harassment.
-Content warnings can help those individuals prepare for the discussion and remind others in the space that the issue must be approached from a place of thoughtfulness and respect because the discussion goes beyond abstract issues to the lived experiences of some students in the classroom.
+Content warnings can help those individuals prepare for the discussion and remind others in the space that the issue must be approached from a place of thoughtfulness and respect.
 Many times, these students are able to handle graphic material by preparing in advance.
-Other times, they may need to take a bathroom break or leave class if they are feeling overwhelmed.
+On some occasions, they may need to take a break or leave class if they are feeling overwhelmed.

-As applicable: You will see a star (*) next to certain texts.
+- Where applicable: You will see a star (*) next to certain texts.
 These readings may be particularly difficult for some students as they contain graphic depictions of [topics such as pornography, sexual assault, relationship abuse, harassment, or other forms of violence].